autowarefoundation/autoware-documentation/docs/datasets/data-anonymization/index.md

 ## Overview

-Autoware provides a tool to anonymize ROS2 bag files.
+Autoware provides a tool to anonymize ROS 2 bag files.
 This tool is useful when you want to share your data with Autoware community but want to keep the privacy of the data.

 With this tool you can blur any object (faces, license plates, etc.) in your bag files, and you can get a new bag file